JanSnieg/ModelowanieFizyczne/README.md

 I've used ofSignedNoise to make fire act like real fire, but if I will do this part of physics again I will do it better way making some Curl noises.

 ### Color
-In my little animation color is one of main variables that is deciding if particle is fading out or changeing into smoke so I will show how I did it.
+In my little animation color is one of main variables that is deciding if particle is fading out or changing into smoke so I will show how I did it.
 First method is:
 ```
 void Particle2D::updateColor()